Introduction and Historical Background : The Crucible

 Introduction and Historical Background to the play The Crucible

 The McCarthy hearings of the 1950s inspired Arthur Miller’s.
 His play “The Crucible” highlights inconsistencies of the witch trials held in Salem causing extreme behavior resulted from malicious desires and hidden plan.

 Witchcraft Trail in “The Crucible”

 The play “The Crucible” is bases on the historical event of the witch trials in Salem.
-Miller lights on the discovery of some teenage girls dancing in the woods in attempt to conjuring spirits.
+Miller lights on the discovery of some teenage girls dancing in the woods in an attempt to conjure spirits.
 He highlights the point that rather than having severe punishment, the girls accused other individuals of practicing witchcraft.
-The situation was very ironical that the girls avoided punishment by accusing other individuals who were not involved in the guilt.
+The situation was very ironic that the girls avoided punishment by accusing other individuals who were not involved in the guilt.
 The young girls’ falsely accusing resulted in mass paranoia and an environment of terror and fear in which every person was a potential witch.
 A self-perpetuating cycle of doubts, accusations, imprisons, executions, and convictions emerged.
 By the end of 1692, the court had charged and hanged nineteen men and women in Salem witch trail.